 More Than a Mortgage: The Cost of Owning a Home

-A common myths that you'll ALWAYS be "throwing money away" on rent.
+A common myth that you'll ALWAYS be "throwing money away" on rent.

 The fact is, as a homeowner, you incur the cost of owning a home.
 You have to account for property taxes, homeowner's insurance, maintenance, and repairs.
 You'll need tools and equipment for those repairs.

 We haven't even mentioned the after-tax deductions proportion of your mortgage interest.
 Crunch the numbers to see which scenario costs more.
 Depending on where you live, renting CAN be the better deal.

 Many people make the mistake of thinking that their mortgage is the only major bill associated with home ownership.
 They'll run a straight comparison between what they're paying for rent and what their mortgage will cost.
 If those two numbers are similar, they'll assume buying a home is a better deal.